viboes/std-make/doc/proposal/reflection/ProductTypes.md

 ## Locating the interface on a specific namespace

-The name of  *product type* interface, `size`, `get`, are quite common.
+The name of  *product type* interface, `size`, `get`, `element`, are quite common.
 Nesting them on a specific namespace makes the intent explicit.

 We can also prefix them by `product_type_`, but the role of namespaces was to be able to avoid this kind of prefixes.